Simplifying Probate in Massachusetts: What You Need to Know

 2. Create a Trust

-Alternatively, an irrevocable trust removes assets from your taxable estate but requires giving up control.
+Alternatively, an irrevocable trust removes assets from your taxable estate, but requires giving up control.
 Our Boston estate planning attorneys can help you determine which trust structure is best suited for your goals.

-3. Draft a Clear, Legally Sound Will
+3. Draft a Clear, Legally Sound Estate Plan

 Plan Ahead to Protect Your Loved Ones